 We have put together series of science experiments you can do at home.
 Today we continue our science experiments ideas with water science experiments for kids.
-There are many science concepts you can learn from water: the 3 status of water, the hardness of water, forces from water.
-As usually, all science experiments we choose are easy to do at home.
+There are many science concepts you can learn from water: the 3 status of water, the hardness of water, forces from water, surface tension of water.
+As usual, all science experiments we choose are easy to do at home.
 Enjoy!

 Fascinating Water Science Experiments for Kids to Do at Home